 PRQ: Accuplacer score of SS 50-69 with CORQ CCR 092; or Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better.
 Studies the relationships among film's stylistic systems, narrative systems and audience reception.
-Students view, discuss and critically analyze a variety of films which represent key historical and aesthetic periods as well as a variety of genres and themes.
-The course incorporates the vocabulary stylistic systems (for instance, cinematography, editing and art direction) and narrative systems (for instance, story structure and character motivation) as both relate to the kinds of meanings a film conveys.
+Students view, discuss and critically analyze a variety of films which represent a variety of genres and themes.
+The course incorporates the vocabulary of stylistic systems (for instance, cinematography and editing) and narrative systems (for instance, story structure and character motivation) as both relate to the kinds of meanings a film conveys.
+This course is one of the Statewide Guaranteed Transfer Courses, GT-AH2.

-INTRODUCTION TO THE FINE ARTS 3 CR.
-(3L)
+INTRODUCTION TO THE FINE ARTS